Yes, And?: Europe and Oceania

 In the United Kingdom, "Yes, And?" debuted at number two on the UK Singles Chart on January 19, 2024, for the issue ending January 25, 2024, marking Grande's 21st top-ten and 32nd top-40 entry in the country and her first top-three entry since "34+35" peaked at number three in 2021.
 The song was held off the top spot by Noah Kahan's "Stick Season" which boasted just 600 more overall chart units the same week.
 However, "Yes, And?" was the most-streamed track in the UK that week according to the Official Charts Company, registering 8.2 million streams, as well as being the top selling song of the week across downloads and physical sales.
 Likewise, "Yes, And?" debuted at number two on the Irish Singles Chart for the chart issue dated January 19, 2024.

-Elsewhere in Europe, "Yes, And?" reached the summit of the charts in Switzerland Croatia and Lithuania.
+Elsewhere in Europe, "Yes, And?" reached the summit of the charts in Switzerland, Croatia, and Lithuania.
+It also peaked within the top-five on singles charts in the Netherlands, Portugal, France, Norway, and Luxembourg.

 In Australia, "Yes, And?" debuted at number two on the ARIA Singles Chart for the issue dated January 22, 2024.
 The song debuted at number three on the New Zealand Singles Chart.